 Our programmes

 We believe that young people should be empowered to make informed decisions about their future.
 The NextGen and Making Engineering Hot (MEH) programmes use role models to bring engineering careers to life for school children from the ages of 6 to 18 years old.
-Our programmes for young people aged 18 and over, aim to enable aspirational students to successfully enter the engineering industry and to support companies in discovering hidden pools of engineering talent.
+Our programmes for young people aged 18 and over, aim to enable aspirational students to successfully enter the engineering industry.
 We offer programmes specifically tailored to university students, including Transition and Real Projects.

 Our programmes for 6 – 18 year olds